Web Security Essentials: Defending Frontend Applications from Modern Threats

 -

-2Introduction to CORSThis lesson is locked because you haven't completed the previous one yet.
+2Introduction to CORS2hThis lesson is locked because you haven't completed the previous one yet.
 Finish the previous lesson to unlock this one.

 What CORS enables, common use cases, and potential risks.